-A thorough exploration of the legal issues and precedents concerning the discovery and admissibility of electronic evidence is beyond the province of this paper, but whatever may be the ultimate disposition of the data, the short-term goal must be to preserve the status quo, or like the lawyers litigating Jarndyce v.
-Jarndyce in Charles Dickens' "Bleak House," the lawyers will keep squabbling until there is nothing left to fight over.
-As should be clear, bit stream copying of all potentially relevant drives, discs and tapes is key to preserving evidence.
-It is also key to preserving the status quo.
+A thorough exploration of the legal issues and precedents concerning the duty to preserve and produce electronically stored information is beyond the scope of this paper, but the nearterm goal must be to preserve the status quo lest, like the lawyers litigating Jarndyce v.
+Jarndyce in Charles Dickens' "Bleak House," the lawyers keep squabbling until there is nothing left to fight over.
+Faced with a potential for forensic analysis, forensically sound duplication of potentially relevant media is key to preserving evidence.

-As soon as it appears that computer data-and above all, latent data-may lead to the discovery of admissible evidence (or may meet whatever standard your jurisdiction uses to define what is discoverable), several things should be done:
+As soon as it appears that computer data-and above all, latent data-may lead to the discovery of admissible evidence (or may meet whatever standard your jurisdiction applies to define what must be preserved), several things should be done: